The Movers & Shakers Of 1980s Music: Their Real Names Revealed

 2. The Police: ‘Don’t Stand So Close To Me’ from Zenyatta Mondatta (1980)

 Another moody classic.
 A brooding Oberheim bass-throb, a fudged Andy Summers lick, a hint of click track and then that brilliant, patented half-time groove.
-This full-length version hints at the darker themes of the lyric.
+The full-length version hints at the darker themes of the lyric.

 1. Talking Heads: ‘And She Was’ from Little Creatures (1985)

-Hope you enjoy our new direction (though Little Creatures is probably my least favourite Heads album).
 Leaving behind the art-funk of Speaking In Tongues, this sprightly opener introduces a new stripped-down pop sound in no uncertain terms.